nosqlbench/nosqlbench-docs/site/content/getting_started/02_example_results.md

 ---

 We just ran a very simple workload against our database.
-In that example, we saw that NoSQLBench writes to a log file and it is in that log file where the most basic form of metrics are displayed.
+In that example, we saw that NoSQLBench writes to a log file, and it is in that log file where the most basic form of metrics are displayed.

 ## Log File Metrics